List of EastEnders characters introduced in 2017: Kandice Taylor

 Kandice Taylor, played by Hannah Spearritt, first appears in the two episodes first broadcast on 28 December 2017.
 She then appears in the episodes first broadcast between 16 and 20 July, and returns again in December 2018.
 She is the younger sister of established character Karen Taylor (Lorraine Stanley).

-When the Taylors belongings are removed by bailiffs due to Karen failing to repay loans and they can get them back the next day if they can raise £1,000, Karen and her daughter, Bernadette Taylor (Clair Norris), go to visit Kandice.
+When the Taylors' belongings are removed by bailiffs due to Karen failing to repay loans and they can get them back the next day if they can raise £1,000, Karen and her daughter, Bernadette Taylor (Clair Norris), go to visit Kandice.
 Kandice agrees to lend them the money, but when Karen begins arguing with her, Kandice changes her mind.
 Bernadette meets up with Kandice and emotionally pleads with her to help, but she apologetically refuses to but when the bailiffs are due to visit, Kandice turns up with the money.
 After bickering again and Karen throwing the money back, Kandice and Karen make up.

 Kandice arrives in Walford in July 2018 and asks Karen for help to get out of climbing Mont Blanc for charity by allowing her to stay for a few days.
 Karen, Bernadette and Karen's son, Keegan Baker (Zack Morris), agree to help her by pretending she is ill.
 After successfully fooling her supporters with fake photos, the golf club director, Ellie James (Helen Masters), asks Kandice for a video call to show her supporters.
 Kandice and Karen set up a tent in Karen's flat for the call and Ellie believes Kandice until Keegan accidentally interrupts.
-Ellie visits Karen and Kandice the next day, and Kandice shows her a cheque for the golf club, which Ellie accepts in exchange for keeping quiet about the scam and giving Kandice's husband a gold membership to the golf club.
+Ellie visits Karen and Kandice the next day, and Kandice shows her a cheque for the golf club, which Ellie accepts in exchange for keeping quiet about the scam and giving Kandice's husband, Malcolm (Greg Haiste) a gold membership to the golf club.

 The character and Spearritt's casting was announced on 25 October 2017.
 Kandice was billed as the "outspoken" younger sister of Karen.
 She initially appeared for a stint, with the possibility of reintroducing the character if she proved popular.
 The following day, promotional images of Kandice and behind-the-scenes images of Spearritt filming with Stanley and Norris were released.
 It was also reported that Kandice would make her first appearance at Christmas 2017.

 On 24 April 2018, it was announced that Spearritt would reprise the role for another guest appearance later in 2018.
 The character's July 2018 return was described as a "comedy plot".
 A third stint over Christmas 2018 was announced on 4 December 2018.